CabboShiba/KeyAuth-Server-Emulator/README.md

 # How it works

-It intercept KeyAuth.Win Requests from a Program.
+1- First of all, it will intercepts KeyAuth.Win Requests from a Program.

-After, it decrypts the Secret through a list of Strings provided by the user (if you already know the secret, you can use it, without using the bruteforcer).
+2- After, it bruteforces the Secret through a list of Strings provided by the user (if you already know the secret, you can use it, without using the bruteforcer).

-Once you have obtained the secret, you will be able to get also the EncKey, stored in the Init Request.
+3- Once you have obtained the secret, it will decrypt the EncKey, stored in the Init Request.

+4- The emulator will send positive response for each request it receives.
+Some API Features, like fetchOnlineUser or KeyAuthDownload, are not supported.

 Info about Application Secret: